tromey/el-compilador/README.md

 ## Dreams

 I've long wanted to write a compiler for Emacs Lisp.
 Here it is.
+Well, the start of it.
 In the long term I have a few goals for Emacs and Emacs Lisp that are served by this project:

 I think Emacs should move more strongly toward self-hosting.
-I think too much of Emacs is written in C, and in the long term this should be migrated to lisp.
+Too much of Emacs is written in C, and in the long term this should be migrated to lisp.
 Beyond just being more fun to hack, having Emacs written in Emacs Lisp would make it simpler to upgrade the language implementation.

 There are plenty of functions currently written in C which were either